REstolDev/My_Guides/angular.md

 Run the command below in your terminal to deploy the App:

-`$ npx angular-cli-ghpages --dir=dist/Project-name`
+`$ ng deploy --base-href=/angular-app/`
-> Note: Make sure you put the name of the project in the place of “Project-name” in the command above.
+> Note: Make sure you put the name of the project in the place of “angular-app” in the command above.

 You can find this in the angular.json file under defaultProject which is at the bottom of the file.
 If the project name is wrong, your App will not work; so if you are seeing any errors, check the angular.json to confirm if you used the correct project name.